 What You Need to Know If Your Business "Owns" Your Car

 As a small business owner, you know you pay your fair share in taxes.
 Perhaps your accountant suggests that you should buy your next car in the name of the business as a write-off.
 Sound good?
 That may be good for taxes, but not so great for your car insurance policy.
 As mentioned, if your business owns your car, your business must insure it, so you will most likely need to get a business auto policy.
 This can be good or bad for you, depending on your situation.
-We strongly suggest that before you buy a vehicle in the business name that you speak with your risk control specialist at HPM Insurance in Milford.
+We strongly suggest that before you buy a vehicle in the business name that you speak with an insurance professional.
 Get the information you need BEFORE you sign the paperwork to make the best decision possible for you and your business.